 Cardigan Welsh Corgi Puppies – Before You Buy…

-Prior to actually purchasing your puppy, there are several things that you may want to think about first.
+Before actually purchasing your puppy, there are several things that you may want to think about first.

 Do remember that this is not the largest of dogs.
 Also, are you aware of potential health conditions that can affect this particular breed throughout their life?